 We provide after-hour emergency care for our clients.
 If you have an emergency, please call our office at (808) 592-9999 to obtain the phone number to our emergency pager.
-Or you can call (808) 841-2861 to contact our staff member on-call that day, who will direct your phone call appropriately.
+Or you can call (808) 841-2861 to contact our team member on-call that day, who will direct your phone call appropriately.

 What if I wanted a more holistic approach for my pet?